Helping Individuals and Families Find Their Home

 How do you support individuals to find the right housing for them?

-The first thing I do is look at what supports does an individual need and what is their vision of a good life.
+The first thing I ask is what supports does an individual need, what are their interests, and what is their vision of a good life.
 With that information I am able to identify the options available at the St. Louis Arc.
 Next, I am able to match and introduce people to each other, so they can make the best decision for themselves.
 Housing and housemates has to be a decision that is made by the individual who is looking for a home and the people who are living in the home.
 We ensure that everybody has a voice and asks themselves “is this going to work, can I live with this person, can I not live with this person” or identify if they are interested in getting to know a person more.

 Many families may be intimidated or overwhelmed by thinking about this topic or starting this process.
 What would you share with them?